WPBeginner

 When displaying any page, WordPress looks for a template in a pre-defined hierarchical order.

-First, WordPress will look for a template specific for that particular category using the category slug.
-For example, category-design.php template will be used to display the ‘Design’ category.
+First, WordPress will look for a template specific to that particular category using the category slug.
+For example, the category-design.php template will be used to display the ‘Design’ category.

-If it does not find a category-slug template, then WordPress will look for a template with category id, for example, category-6.php.
-After that, it will look for the generic category template which is usually category.php.
+If it does not find a category-slug template, then WordPress will look for a template with a category ID, like category-6.php.
+After that, it will look for the generic category template, which is usually category.php.

 Here’s our guide to WordPress template hierarchies.